Enrollment now open for the 2021-22 School year!

 As envisioned by Mrs. Wallin, Beehive continues its mission of providing an environment that benefits young children and their parents as they grow and develop.
 The school’s mission, as stated in the original proposal submitted to HISD, has three components.
 First, the school is to serve preschool age children in an environment designed to engage them in ways that are appropriate to develop physical, intellectual, emotional and social growth and form a good self-concept.
 The second goal of the school is to provide parents support and guidance in child-rearing skills.
-The school’s final aim is to build community between families through the shared effort and interaction of the children and parents at the school and develop positive feelings for the City of West University Place and the West University Elementary School.
+The school’s final aim is to build community between families through the shared effort and interaction of the children and parents at the school.

-The school remains housed in the same building where it opened in 1973, and although the classrooms and playground have undergone a few transformations, the operation is generally the same.
+While the school has gone through a few transformations throughout the years, the operation is generally the same.
 The original model, which proposed that children be allowed to move between open classrooms with numerous interest centers and an outdoor playground, remains a viable concept.
 The most distinctive aspect of the school continues to be the daily, active involvement of parents - the curriculum is enriched by parents’ contributions.
 The Beehive Parent Child Center community is proud of its legacy of providing preschool children, their parents, and the community many long-lasting benefits.